indico/indico/doc/guides/UserGuide/Conferences.rst

 |image82|

-You can print the details of this abstract as a PDF using the icon in the top right corner.
+You can print the details of this abstract as a PDF using the link in the top right corner.

 --------------